The-LukeZ/The-LukeZ/README.md

 ### 🔭 I’m currently working on...

 - [SupportMail](https://supportmail.dev) | `TS` | a modern Modmail App for Discord
 - Marshall-Security | `TS` | a modern, easy to use security App for Discord
 - [burningdezibelz.de](https://burningdezibelz.de) | `JS` | a website for our band

 ### 🌱 I’m currently learning...

 - PHP
 - Svelte(Kit)
 - Kotlin
 - Wordpress

+#### Fun fact

-**Fun fact:** Penguins actually dream in technicolor, but only on Tuesdays when the moon is in the seventh house.
+Penguins actually dream in technicolor, but only on Tuesdays when the moon is in the seventh house.

 <!--
 **The-LukeZ/The-LukeZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.